Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents: Loops in Minkowski spacetime

+It is important to note that $\ma{B}_P$ and $\ma{C}_P$ only involve gluons, since the ghost polarization has been removed.
+Additionally, we ignore the contributions from the first term in both $\ma{B}_P$ and $\ma{C}_P$ as they only contribute to the tadpole.

+After obtaining the off-shell ghost leg $l$, the next step is to sew it by replacing its formal polarization vectors with the propagator.
+Then, we need to recover the cyclic completion manually and eliminate redundant terms.
+By doing so, we can construct the one-loop integrand for ghost fields:

+It should be noted that tadpole contributions have been ignored.
+Additionally, when the external gluon is taken to be on-shell, the two different ghost one-loop integrands coincide, i.e., $\tilde{\ma{B}}_{P}=\tilde{\ma{C}}_{P}$.
+Therefore, the total one-loop integrand for gluons can be written as:

+The one-loop integrand for ghosts contributes to an additional minus sign, since the ghost loop behaves as a fermionic loop.

 We should note that the gluon one-loop integrand \eqref{eq:1loopinterandgluon} contributes to the single-trace partial amplitudes.
-And the full one-loop amplitudes for gluons can be systematically constructed from Del Duca-Dixon-Maltoni color decomposition \cite{DelDuca:1999rs,Du:2014uua}.
-Let us consider the construction of full gluon amplitudes from its partial amplitudes $A_{n;0}$ with $n=|P|$:
+And the total one-loop amplitudes for gluons can be systematically constructed from Del Duca-Dixon-Maltoni color decomposition \cite{DelDuca:1999rs,Du:2014uua}.
+Let us consider the construction of total gluon amplitudes from its partial amplitudes $A_{n;0}$ with $n=|P|$:

-Here $\sigma$ is the color order and $c_n(\sigma)$ is the color basis defined by nested commutators of the group generators:
+Here $\sigma$ is the color order, and $c_n(\sigma)$ is the color basis defined by nested commutators of the group generators:

 And in the sum, $S_{n-1}$ represents the permutations of $(n-1)$ legs and $\ma{R}$ denotes the reflection.
-In fact, the partial amplitude $A_{n;0}$ is what we consider in this paper.
+The partial amplitude $A_{n;0}$ is what we consider in this paper.

-\textbf{Summary:} At the end of this section, let us summarize the whole sewing procedure in Minkowski spacetime.
-The first step is the BG currents, we should write down the BG currents from some specific equation of motion first.
-The second step is single out an external leg and take it to be off-shell.
-The third step is sewing the two off-shell legs.
-Precisely speaking, we replace the two formal polarization vectors from the two off-shell legs $\epsilon_{\mu}$ with the propagator.
-Finally, we should recover the cyclic completion by hand and remove the redundant terms.
-There is an ambiguity we should especially attention.
-We would better to carry out all the calculation in $\xi$ gauge instead of the Lorenz gauge as in the second step, we should pick up an leg to be off-shell.
-If we impose Lorenz gauge, then the expression $k_{\mu}\ma{A}^{\mu}$ will cause some misleading with the transverse condition.
-Therefore, to emphasize that we have no transverse condition this time, it is convenience to choose the $\xi$ gauge in the sewing procedure.
+\textbf{Summary:} To summarize the sewing procedure in Minkowski spacetime, we first compute the BG currents with all external legs off-shell, using a specific equation of motion.
+Then, we single out an external leg from the word of the BG currents, usually the first letter, and take the other legs on-shell, leaving 2 off-shell legs.
+Next, we sew the two off-shell legs by replacing their formal polarization vectors with the propagator.
+It is essential to recover the cyclic completion by hand and remove redundant terms.
+However, there is an ambiguity that requires careful consideration.
+It is best to carry out all calculations in the $\xi=1$ gauge instead of the Lorenz gauge.
+This is because in the second step, we select a leg to be off-shell, and the Lorenz gauge can cause confusion due to the transverse condition.
+Therefore, choosing the $\xi=1$ gauge is convenient to emphasize that we have no transverse condition.